 In terms of expression, I've shed tears and I've expressed my thoughts and feelings not only verbally – a relatively new thing for me, but in writing.
 Furious writing.
 And daring to in painting too, something I first attempted with trepidation but also a new sense of serenity.

 Last weekend's efforts were supremely delicate – I stuffed a couple of the works in the cupboard it all felt so raw.
 This weekend's an odd, sickly choice of colour, shown here.
 Perhaps it's a more accurate interpretation of her feelings, which I always sensed, even from afar.

 Our relationship is indicative in all my artworks.
 It was intense and complex.
-I cannot change that, and why should I?
 This was my deal on coming into this world, the challenge I faced is part of who I am.
-In some ways, I lack what others have, in other ways, I have developed sensory skills that may seem superhuman.
+While I lack what others have, in other ways I have developed sensory skills that may seem superhuman.
 2020 has been teaching me to be grateful for that.

 If you've been following my posts, you will recognise that SOUTH is the past, childhood, relationships, flow, red.
-SOUTH has always been testing for me, as I clung to the past but so wanted to let go, then failed at maintaining consistent, trusting relationships; trying to get into flow state when most of the time I functioned naturally in anxiety and fight or flight mode.
+SOUTH has always tested me.
+For so long I clung to the past while I wanted to let go, then failed at maintaining consistent, trusting relationships; trying to get into flow state when most of the time I functioned naturally in anxiety and fight or flight mode.

 WEST is also self-explanatory: evening, pause, reflection, maturity.
 It is ancestors, the physical, the body, the colour black, and death.